mlibrary/about-leverpress/src/content/join.md

     <div class="col-md-7">
         <h2 class="featurette-heading">Benefits of Membership</h2>
         <h3 class="join-h3 text-primary">Agency &amp; Advocacy for the Liberal Arts</h3>
         <p>Lever is more than a subscription to a monograph series.
-It is membership in an advocacy collective that amplifies the voice of liberal arts institutions to ensure a future for academic publishing and scholarly communications that meet the needs of our constituents. </p>
+It is membership in an advocacy collective that amplifies the voice of the liberal arts ethos to ensure a future for academic publishing and scholarly communications that aligns with this mission and vision. </p>
         <h3 class="join-h3 text-primary">Diversity, Equity, &amp; Inclusion</h3>
         <p>Lever membership is an investment in a more just scholarly ecosystem.
-Membership in Lever and Platinum OA is an equalizer, ensuring that smaller institutions have a voice in the future of scholarly communications and academic publishing.
-All liberal arts institutions, regardless of resources and budget, have the opportunity to benefit from Lever membership and to have a voice in Lever governance.</p>
+Membership in Lever and Platinum OA is an equalizer, ensuring that institutions supporting the liberal arts ethos have a voice in the future of scholarly communications and academic publishing.
+All liberal arts supporting institutions, regardless of resources and budget, have the opportunity to benefit from Lever membership and to have a voice in Lever governance.</p>
         <h3 class="join-h3 text-primary">Shared Governance</h3>
         <p>Lever Press is governed by our members.
 Faculty in any discipline can serve on the Editorial Board and in various editorial roles, and library leaders serve on the governing board.</p>
     </div>